Petlja/TextualProgrammingInPython/source/3_Text values/1_Printing text and numbers.md

 In addition to integers and real numbers, one of the basic types of data in programming is text.
 The text data is called a **string**.
 In addition to letters, they can contain all other characters used in the text: punctuation, parentheses, numbers, mathematical operators, various special characters such as `%`, `$`, `^`. `&` etc.

 Text values are written between quotation marks.
 We call the text under quotation marks a **text constant** or a **literal**.
-Single `'...'` and double `"..."` quotes can equally be used in Python (it is only important that quotes are of the same type at the beginning and end of the string).
+Single `'...'` and double `"..."` quotes can be used interchangeably in Python (it is only important that quotes are of the same type at the beginning and end of the string).
 For example:

 ```
 s1 = 'One text'